JessicaUppal/python-CSV-analysis/README.md

-This challenge, involves creating a Python script for analysing the financial records of your company.
+I created a Python script for analysing the financial records of a company.
 The dataset is composed of two columns: `Date` and `Profit/Losses`.
 The task is to create a Python script that analyses the records to calculate each of the following:

 * The total number of months included in the dataset